twofold-rsc/twofold/sites/website/src/pages/docs/guides/pages.md

 # Pages

 Every URL in your application is powered by a page component.
-These a special React Server Components that serve as the entry points into your application.
+These are special React Server Components that serve as entry points into your application.

 ## Page components